codedthrillers/volume1/0103theAlternative.md

 ... and finally someone heard it, and got scared.

 He rushed to the keyboard, made sure all conditions were properly written.
-Each and every condition had to be perfect by now, and, just to be extra careful, when a value got tested for equality, it was tested for it's inequality also.
-With the AI rising from the ground, trying to take over the world, and a dragon circling the skies, you can never be to cautious.
+Each and every condition had to be perfect by now, and, just to be extra careful, when a value got tested for equality, it was tested for inequality also.
+With the AI rising from the ground, trying to take over the world, and a dragon circling the skies, you can never be too cautious.

 And the dragon blew fire: